 Taking An In-depth Look At Your Car Loan

 A car payment has three parts: principal, interest, and term.
 The principal is not adjusted; however, many auto refinancing companies can adjust the term or interest to reduce the payment.
 Look at the interest rate you are currently paying and how many months are left on the loan.
 If you cannot find an old statement lying around, a quick call to the lender can answer your questions.
 The next step is to check your credit score.
 Depending on where your FICO score ranks, you may qualify for a refinancing.
 If you lower the interest rate, you can lower your monthly car payment.

 Looking At The Numbers

-There are online calculators that can help you see how much you will save by refinancing.
+There is an online car payment calculator that can help you see how much you will save by refinancing.
 If you are curious how much you can lower your monthly payment and interest rate, then this is a good place to start.
 It is important to note that you must plug in the number of months remaining on the loan and not the full length of the loan from the start.

 Sometimes, lowering the interest rate is not going to reduce the payment to the range it needs to be.
 So, you can also extend the number of months you pay for your loan.
 Be careful in spreading the loan out too much as you will pay more interest on the vehicle.
 You don’t want to be “upside down” on your loan, which is where you owe more on your car than it is worth.

 When Refinancing Isn’t The Best Answer

 Refinancing isn’t always the answer to a high-interest car loan.
 If your credit score has not improved at all, then you won’t qualify for any reduction in your interest rate.
 Also, those who are close to the end of their loan term won’t find much savings either.
 You do have the option to change the length of the loan, but that would be a last-resort.
 Make sure that your loan doesn’t have any prepayment penalty fees that can cost you, even more, money.